 This tutorial is aimed at LaTeX users familiar with the basics who want to level up their chemistry typesetting.
 We’ll cover:

-1. Setting up mhchem for inline formulas and reactions
+mhchem for inline formulas and reactionschemfigchemnum for numbered species

 The Problem: Manually writing subscripts, superscripts, and reaction arrows in math mode leads to verbose and inconsistent code.